 The foundation of the Monastery of Great Meteoron marks the beginning of organized life at Meteora.
 Situated on the most imposing rock, it holds a commanding position among the monastic complex of Meteora.

-In 1518, the Apsaras brothers fundamentally renovated the chapel of the Three Hierarchs, which was built on the site of the original Catholic monastery established by Varlaam.
-In 1536, they constructed the winch tower, and in 1541, they built the present church dedicated to All Saints.
+In 1518, the Apsaras brothers fundamentally renovated the chapel of the Three Hierarchs, which was built on the site of the original Catholic monastery by Varlaam.
+In 1536, they built the winch tower, and in 1541, they constructed the present church dedicated to All Saints.
+In 1627, the chapel of the Three Hierarchs was rebuilt in place of the Old Catholic monastery built by the Apsaras, and in 1637, it was decorated by the artistic crew of John priest and children, who came from Kalabaka.

 - Holy Monastery of Rousanos - Saint Barbara - The Holy Monastery of Rousanou was founded in 1529 over the ruins of older buildings by the monks Ioasaf and Maximos, who came from Ioannina.
 (Closed on Wednesdays)

-Kalambaka - Kalabaka is a town and the seat of the municipality of Meteora in the Trikala regional unit, part of Thessaly in Greece.
-The city of Kalampaka is situated at the base of the Meteora and lies on the left side of the Pinios River.
-It serves as the starting point for visitors wishing to explore the monuments and magnificent sites of Aspropotamos of Hasia, Koziakas, and the Meteora.
-Kalampaka is renowned worldwide for the famous monasteries perched atop the rocks of the Meteora.
-Each year, millions of visitors from around the globe come to admire and honor them.
+- Kalambaka - Kalabaka is a town and the seat of the municipality of Meteora in the Trikala regional unit, part of Thessaly in Greece.
+The city of Kalampaka is built at the foot of the Meteora and is on the left side of the river Pinios.
+It is the starting point for visitors who wish to explore the monuments and magnificent sites of Aspropotamos of Hasia, Koziakas, and the Meteora.
+Kalampaka is renowned worldwide for the famous monasteries that exist atop the rocks of the Meteora.
+Every year, millions of visitors come from all over the world to admire and honor them.
 Kalampaka is a city rich in history and important monuments.
-One of the most significant is the Holy Church of the Assumption of the Virgin Mary, located in the northeastern part of the city beneath the towering rock of Aea.
+One of the most significant is the Holy Church of the Assumption of the Virgin Mary, located in the northeastern part of the city under the very high rock of Aea.
+Free time for lunch (not included)

-Free time for lunch (not included) - Thermopylae - Thermopylae is a location in Greece where a narrow coastal passage existed in antiquity.
+- Thermopylae - Thermopylae is a place in Greece where a narrow coastal passage existed in antiquity.
 It derives its name from its hot sulfur springs.
 In Greek mythology, the Hot Gates is one of the entrances to Hades.
 The Battle of Thermopylae took place in 480 BC between the Greeks and the Persians, coinciding with the Naval Battle of Artemision.
 The Persian Army, led by Xerxes, reached the passageways of Thermopylae.
 The Greeks chose this strategic spot to confront the Persian attack.
 Xerxes commanded Leonidas, the leader of the Greek Army, to surrender his armory, but he replied, ‘Come and get them.’
 For two days, the Greeks fought heroically.
-On the third day, Ephialtes betrayed the Greeks, showing the Persians a passageway to reach the rear of the Greek forces.
+On the third day, Ephialtes betrayed the Greeks, showing the Persians the passageway to get behind the Greeks.
 Consequently, the Persian Army surrounded the Greeks.
 Leonidas remained at the battle site with 300 Spartans, 700 Thespians, and 400 Thebans, loyal to his homeland’s laws.
-He fell to Persian arrows.
+He fell dead from Persian arrows.

 - Private tour